MileHacker Logo

 • Medes Islands: Boat trips offer views of marine life.

-• Aiguamolls de l'Empordà: Excellent birdwatching opportunities.
+• Aiguamolls de l'Empordà: Excellent chances for birdwatching.

-• Especially during migration periods.
+• Especially during the migration season periods.

 • Designated observation points available.